cjol/boilerplate-sam-typescript/README.md

 `http://dynamodb:8000`) while on the host, we instead communicate through a host-exposed port (i.e. `http://localhost:8000`).
 This is controlled in our code through the `DYNAMO_HOST` environment variable.

+## Fine-grained Permissions (IAM)

+The project is designed to be deployed under one of two conditions:

+### 1. Admin User:

+The initial deployment should be performed by a user with full access to the AWS account.
+Before starting the deployment, the admin user should create an IAM user group called `SamDevelopers`.
+This group is referenced within the CloudFormation template (and could be replaced with a different name).

+With that done, the admin user can run `yarn deploy:prepare` and `yarn deploy` according to the instructions above.
+This will create all the required resources, and attach a new IAM policy to the `SamDevelopers` group.

+At any later point, the admin user can pull the latest code and run `yarn deploy`, and any new resources will be created automatically.
+This allows developers to request creation of resources without needing privileges themselves.

+### 2. Developer:

+Developers should not have access to create new resources.
+Instead, their user should be added to the `SamDevelopers` group above.
+This will grant them permission to:

+-   Upload deployment artifacts to the appropriate S3 bucket
+-   Run Cloudformation deployments (subject to per-service restrictions below)
+-   View and edit previously-created Lambda functions (and associated IAM role)
+-   Full access to the previously-created API Gateway
+-   CRUD access to the created DynamoDB table (no scan or batch, but these could safely be added)

+Notably this does not give access to create any new resources of the above types.
+This shouldn't be a problem for most resources; the only annoying one is creating new Lambda functions.
+We could allow developers to create new Lambda functions, but this would also require them to be allowed to edit their own IAM policy (in order to allow management of the new function) which would allow escalation of privileges.
+It might be possible to restrict this with Permissions Boundaries or something, but for now new functions should be created by the admin user.